axelfeldmann/feldmann.nyc/posts/carry-lookahead-adder/Carry Lookahead Adders.md

 And... that's it.

 The coolest part here is that this approach generalizes beyond adders.
+The only operation we did here was function composition... nothing else!
 If we can express *any* computation as a chain of functions that can be *efficiently* composed, we can apply the same trick to get an $O(\log n)$ critical path.
 This is really powerful!